ArjoNagelhout/shapereality-engine/src/modules/entity/design.md

 There is a `TypeInfoRegistry` that contains a `TypeInfo` entry for each registered `TypeId`.

 Each `TypeInfo` has a list of nodes, and a list of properties it contains.
-Each property contains a `PropertyNode` tree, for example:
+Each member contains a `PropertyNode` tree, for example:

 ```c++